Information overload: General causes

 In a piece published by Slate, Vaughan Bell argues that "Worries about information overload are as old as information itself" because each generation and century will inevitably experience a significant impact with technology.
 In the 21st century, Frank Furedi describes how an overload in information is metaphorically expressed as a flood, which is an indication that humanity is being "drowned" by the waves of data coming at it.
 This includes how the human brain continues to process information whether digitally or not.
 Information overload can lead to "information anxiety", which is the gap between the information that is understood and the information that it is perceived must be understood.
 The phenomenon of information overload is connected to the field of information technology (IT).
 IT corporate management implements training to "improve the productivity of knowledge workers".
 Ali F. Farhoomand and Don H. Drury note that employees often experience an overload in information whenever they have difficulty absorbing and assimilating the information they receive to efficiently complete a task because they feel burdened, stressed, and overwhelmed.

 At New York's Web 2.0 Expo in 2008, Clay Shirky's speech indicated that information overload in the modern age is a consequence of a deeper problem, which he calls "filter failure", where humans continue to overshare information with each other.
 This is due to the rapid rise of apps and unlimited wireless access.
 In the modern information age, information overload is experienced as distracting and unmanageable information such as email spam, email notifications, instant messages, Tweets, and Facebook updates in the context of the work environment.
 Social media has resulted in "social information overload", which can occur on sites like Facebook, and technology is changing to serve our social culture.
-As people view increasing amounts of information in the form of news stories, e-mails, blog posts, Facebook statuses, Tweets, Tumblr posts and other new sources of information, they become their own editors, gatekeepers, and aggregators of information.
+As people view increasing amounts of information in the form of news stories, emails, blog posts, Facebook statuses, Tweets, Tumblr posts and other new sources of information, they become their own editors, gatekeepers, and aggregators of information.
 Social media platforms create a distraction as users attention spans are challenged once they enter an online platform.
 One concern in this field is that massive amounts of information can be distracting and negatively impact productivity and decision-making and cognitive control.
 Another concern is the "contamination" of useful information with information that might not be entirely accurate (information pollution).

 The general causes of information overload include: